w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 ---
 id: maintain-guides-how-to-nominate-polkadot
-title: Nomination Guide
+title: How to Nominate on Polkadot
-sidebar_label: Nomination Guide
+sidebar_label: How to Nominate on Polkadot
 ---

 > The following information applies to the Polkadot network.
 If you want to nominate on Kusama,